mtfernandez0/mtfernandez0/README.md

 You can check the app here: https://github.com/mtfernandez0/GameChat

-I'm deepening my knowledge in the Spring Framework and the STOMP protocol and I'm learning about design patterns.
+I'm deepening my knowledge in the Spring Framework and the STOMP protocol and I'm learning about design patterns.<br>
 You can find me in Linkedin: https://www.linkedin.com/in/matias-fernandez-383b19215/

 <!--